aaronroman/AI-Data-DevOps-Blogs/README.md

 ## What is this repository about?

 A curated list of corporate blogs focusing on Artificial Intelligence, Data Science, and Engineering, where professionals and aspirants in these fields can explore insights, trends, and innovations from industry experts.
-Feel free to contribute updates to this list. 😊
+Feel free to contribute 😊

 ## Purpose